 4. What had you bound. . .is gone.

 “And the satraps, the deputies, the governors, and the king’s counselors gathered around together and saw these men—that the fire had no power upon their bodies, nor was the hair of their head singed; neither were their garments scorched or changed in color or condition, nor had even the smell of smoke clung to them.”

-Even though the three Jews landed in a sitting position in the furnace. . .there were four immediate and obvious miracles when they came out of the fire.
+Even though the three Jews landed square in the furnace. . .there were four immediate and obvious miracles when they came out of the fire.

 First, their bodies became immune to the natural forces of fire.

 Second, not a single hair on their heads was singed.